 - Tea/Coffee making facilities in each room

 - Laundry/Valet Service

 - Car parking available offsite £12.50 per 24 Hour(s) including valet parking

 - Standard single room, based on one person sleeping in the room, available from £101.00, breakfast included.

-- Standard double room with smaller bed and smaller bath, based on two people sharing, available from £119.00, breakfast included.
+- Standard double room with a smaller bed and smaller bath, based on two people sharing, available from £119.00, breakfast included.

-- Standard double room with larger bed and larger bath, based on two people sharing, available from £139.00, breakfast included.
+- Standard double room with a larger bed and larger bath, based on two people sharing, available from £139.00, breakfast included.